-- ▶ Before commencing the journey, carry out a functional check of indicating and lighting equipment, the steering and the brakes. - If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - ▶ Before commencing the journey, secure the pull-down bed. - ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted.

-- ▶ Before commencing the journey, rotate all swivel seats in the direction of travel and lock in position.
-During the journey, the swivel seats must remain locked in place in the direction of travel. - ▶ Before commencing the journey, store the television securely. - ▶ During the journey, persons are only to sit on the permitted seats (see chapter 5).
+- ▶ Before commencing the journey, carry out a functional check of indicating and lighting equipment, the steering and the brakes. - ▶ If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - ▶ Before commencing the journey, secure the pull-down bed. - ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Before commencing the journey, rotate all swivel seats in the direction of travel and lock in position.
+During the journey, the swivel seats must remain locked in place in the direction of travel. - Before commencing the journey, store the television securely. - During the journey, persons are only to sit on the permitted seats (see chapter 5).
 The authorised number of seats is stipulated in the vehicle documents. - ▶ Seat belts must be worn by all passengers. - ► Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - ▶ It is not permitted to stay in the alcove during the journey. - ► Always secure children with the children safety equipment prescribed for the respective height and weight. - Only attach the child restraint system to seats that are specified for this purpose.
-If the front passenger's seat airbag is activated, only forward-facing child restraint systems may be used on the front passenger's seat. - ► The base vehicle is a commercial vehicle (small truck).
-Adjust your driving technique accordingly. - ► In case of underpasses, tunnels or similar obstacles, note the total height of the vehicle (including the roof load). - ► In winter, the roof must be free of snow and ice before commencing the journey. - ► Check tyre pressure before a journey or every 2 weeks.
+Only forward-facing child restraint systems are permitted - ► The base vehicle is a commercial vehicle (small truck).
+Adjust your driving technique accordingly. - In case of underpasses, tunnels or similar obstacles, note the total height of the vehicle (including the roof load). - ▶ In winter, the roof must be free of snow and ice before commencing the journey. - ► Check tyre pressure before a journey or every 2 weeks.
 Wrong tyre pressure causes excessive wear and can lead to damage or even to tyre burst.
 You can lose control of the vehicle (see section 14.6). - ▶ Do not operate the heater at petrol stations.
 Danger of explosion! - ▶ Do not operate the heater in closed spaces.
 Danger of suffocation!

 - ▷ Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 4). - When loading the vehicle and when taking a rest from driving, in order to load luggage or food, for example, observe the maximum permissible gross weight and axle loads (refer to vehicle documents). - ▷ Before commencing the journey, ensure that all cupboard doors, the toilet compartment door and all drawers and flaps are secure.
-Engage the refrigerator door securing device. - ▶ Before commencing the journey, close windows and skylights. - ▷ Before commencing the journey, close all external flaps and lock them. - ▶ Before commencing the journey, remove external supports. - ▶ Before commencing the journey, put the antenna in park position. - During the initial journey and each time after changing a wheel, retighten the wheel bolts/wheel nuts after 50 km (30 miles).
+Engage the refrigerator door securing device. - ▷ Before commencing the journey, close windows and skylights. - ▶ Before commencing the journey, close all external flaps and lock them. - ▷ Before commencing the journey, remove external supports.

+- ▶ Before commencing the journey, put the antenna in park position. - During the initial journey and each time after changing a wheel, retighten the wheel bolts/wheel nuts after 50 km (30 miles).
 Subsequently inspect them at regular intervals in order to ensure that they are firmly seated.
-See chapter 14 for tightening torque. - > Tyres must not be older than 6 years as the material becomes brittle over time (see chapter 14).

-- When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
+See chapter 14 for tightening torque. - > Tyres must not be older than 6 years as the material becomes brittle over time (see chapter 14). - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
 When using snow chains, drive slowly (maximum speed 50 km/h) and only on streets which are completely covered with snow.
-Otherwise the vehicle could be damaged. - ➤ Tow the vehicle from the front only.
-The vehicle does not have a towing eye at the rear.
+Otherwise the vehicle could be damaged.